kajetanjasztal/matrix-tracer/README.md

 - Harder to manipulate cells to take advantage of error correction, for example for logo placement.
-Although it can be easily achieved with proper `sensor` function - check out `squareStringSensorWithHole` in example.
+Although it can be easily achieved with proper `sensor` function - check out `punchHoleInSensor` in example.

 ### Example